This page

 52. All Breed Grand Championship

-Grand Champion: Our Mr. Hollywood, Patti Pollack
+Grand Champion: Our Mr. Hollywood, Patti

 Reserve Grand Champion: Classic Spirit, Terri Naugle